Millennials - The Underdogs

 So yes, we millennials know, we can eat all the milk & eggs we can handle.
-But an education - that will cost you 8 years of your wages!
-Another interesting point, if you look in the footnotes, the $/square feet for housing has actually gotten cheaper, it's just houses have become larger.
+But an education - that will cost you eight years of your wages!
+Another interesting point, if you look in the footnotes, the $/square feet for housing has gotten cheaper, but houses have become larger.
 Unfortunately, you can't purchase 0.67 of a house, hence the emergence of co-living.
-If you want to buy your own home, you still need to save a larger chunk of money for your downpayment and do so with a smaller salary after you pay off higher debt.
+If you want to buy your own home, you still need to save a more significant chunk of money for your down payment and do so with a smaller salary after you pay off higher debt.
 No wonder millennials aren't buying diamonds!

 Dark days indeed.
-The New American Dream has shifted from "putting a down payment on your home" to "paying off student loans".
+The New American Dream has shifted from "putting a down payment on your home" to "paying off student loans."
 And even then, it's become harder to achieve.
 With student loan default rates rising to 11.5%, a record 8.5 million Americans are in default on their student loans as of June 30, 2017.
 Could you imagine what would happen if 11.5% of homeowners defaulted on their mortgage?
-Wait a second...

-So with all this negative data, how can I be so optimistic?
+So with all this harmful data, how can I be so optimistic?

 Underdogs - You Rock